jayqi/reprexlite/README.md

 ### Command-line interface

-The reprexlite CLI allows you to create a reprex without entering a Python session.
+The primary way to use reprexlite is through the CLI.
+It allows you to create a reprex without entering a Python session.
 Simply invoke the command:

 ```bash
 reprex